danank92/NOLO-Driver-For-Windows/README.md

 NOLO-Driver-For-Windows services for [NOLOVR](https://www.nolovr.com/).

 ## Release Notes
-version 0.3.0：
+version 0.4.0：
 Please uninstall the previous version manually.
-Fixed the problem that the software flashed after opening.
-Fixed the problem when you choose Gear VR and Cardboard cause the program can't hidden.
+Fix the flashback caused by the file path.